VideojogosLusofona/lp1_exercicios/problemas/02_bases_cs.md

 Figher + Rogue; ou Cleric + Barbarian + Wizard).

-Your task is to implement an efficient system capable of detecting a class (or classes) of a character using exclusively bitwise operations.
+Your task is to implement an efficient system capable of detecting a class (or classes) of a character using exclusively bitwise operations - **CheckClass**.

 ```cs
 const int Fighter = 1;